riteshgn/aryabhatta-2048/README.md

 # Aryabhatta-2048
-Teach an Aryabhatta to play 2048
+Teach Aryabhatta to play 2048